risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 Or you can use `ESCAPE ''` to disable the escape mechanism, and you can also customize an escape character using the `ESCAPE` clause.

-Below are the characters supported to be specified as the escape character:
+Below are the characters supported to be specified as the 'escape_char':

 - The underscore character `'_'`.
 - An empty string `''`.